rootElmo/Dual-MIDI-to-CV/README.md

 # Dual MIDI to CV

+_**This project is currently on hold as I work on my Bachelor's thesis.
+I need the Teensy LC I used in this project for the work done on the thesis.
+Expect to see me back on this project around May of 2021, sooner if possible :).
+The project is now as it was in January of 2021 before I started working on my thesis.**_

 A simple circuit to get 2 CV outs from MIDI.
 CV will be scaled to 1V/Oct.

 I'm using a Teensy LC for development.
 MIDI takes one serial port, so I cannot use the serial monitor on the Arduino Uno.
 Teensy LC has the advantage of having multiple serial ports.